KhronosGroup/Vulkan-Loader/loader/LoaderAndLayerInterface.md

     $HOME/.local/share/vulkan/implicit_layer.d

 1. &lt;bundle&gt; is the directory containing a bundled application.
 It is scanned first.
-1. The "/usr/local/\*" directories can be configured to be other directories at build time.
+2. The "/usr/local/\*" directories can be configured to be other directories at build time.
-1. $HOME is the current home directory of the application's user id; this path will be ignored for suid programs.
+3. $HOME is the current home directory of the application's user id; this path will be ignored for suid programs.
+4. The locations in `$HOME` will only be searched if an application does not have root access.
+This is done to ensure that an application with root access does not run layers that did not need root access to install.

 As on Windows, if VK\_LAYER\_PATH is defined, then the loader will instead look at the paths defined by that variable instead of using